David De Lyser, Artistic Director

 Megan has sung with CAE since 2006, served as alto section leader since 2010, and Assistant Artistic Director since 2013.
 She holds degrees in Vocal Performance and Music Therapy from Corban University in Salem, OR and Marylhurst University here in Portland.
 Besides her work with CAE, she has served as director of the Women’s Chorale at Marylhurst University and has directed a choir primarily for people with Parkinson’s disease, as well as supervising music therapy practicum students.
 She also works as a board certified music therapist in the Portland area, working mainly with children and people with developmental disabilities.
 She is a frequent vocalist at her church in Tigard and has also performed as a guest soloist at various concerts and events in Portland.

 Jennifer Creek Hughes, Accompanist

 Jennifer joined the Choral Arts Ensemble as its accompanist in 2011.
 A native Oregonian, that year also marked her return to the Portland area after spending seven years in New York City attending school and then working as an accompanist, teacher, and director.
 Jennifer received her Bachelor of Music in Piano Performance from the University of Puget Sound and her Master of Music in Vocal Accompanying from Mannes College The New School for Music, in NYC.
-In addition to performing with CAE, Jennifer freelances in the Portland area with organizations like Portland State University, University of Portland, Westview High School, and private voice studios.
-The rest of her time is spent keeping up with her two small children, who luckily are great audience members when mom is practicing at home.
+In addition to performing with CAE, she is on staff at Pacific University and Jesuit High School.
+Jennifer also freelances with several private voice studios for recitals and competitions.
+The rest of her time is spent keeping up with her two children, who luckily are great audience members when mom is practicing at home.